seiji13r/sql-notes/Exercises_Section2.md

 6. From the previous Exercise get also de customer address and district with a second Join clause.
 7. Using Join get the staff name per payment.
 8. Get the Film titles and language of it.
+9. Find what Films are not in the Inventory

 ## Solutions